Skip to main content

 You’re far more likely to see rain in December than snow, so be sure to bring your umbrella with you

-During the day it’s in the low 50’s °F/low teens °C, and in the evenings it is still quite chilly, with lows in the mid 30’s °F/single digits °C.
+Temperatures during the day average in the low 50s °F (low teens °C), and in the evenings it gets quite chilly, with lows dropping into the mid-30s °F (single digits °C).

 What to pack for Florence in December